interactivethings/catalog/docs/specimens/html.md

-### Responsive mode
+### Responsive Display

 The HTML Specimen supports the same responsive options as the React Specimen.
-To read more about the options and configuration, visit the [documentation](/specimens/react) page.
+To read more about the options and configuration, visit the [React Specimen](/specimens/react#responsive-display) page.

 ```html
 responsive: true